bitcoinsfacil/exploreMyceWorld/README.md

 Crypto economic systems are new ways of incentivizing human behavior.
 Their potential is massive.

 ## IDEA

 > We represent a profit oriented blockchain organization.

 A community can coordinate and act as a united group only by aligning their economic goals.
 A disorganized group turns immediately into **a profit oriented group**.

+A self-sustainable approach with clear objectives: profit and growth for it's members.
 By making our network bigger and dynamic we connect and empower individual actions.

 ## IMPLEMENTATION